 For the 2013 season, Tom again had the WTCC Leon.
 After a promising start at Monza, Tom was involved in a large crash at Marrakesh after break failure caused by debris on the track.
 This wrote off the engine and a new car had to be built.
 The following rounds were marred by engine troubles with the new engine and the car had to be returned to the UK to be fixed.
 Tom came back though in the Asian rounds and scored points.
 In the final round in Macau he made the second qualification round and again finished the first race in the points.
 The season was to end with another crash though as he was hit by another car in what was a major pile up in the race.

 2014 saw Tom take a year out as the WTCC changed to the new TC1 cars.
 TC2 was not seen as a good option.
-During that year he started to work with Mike Earle at Onyx on the TCR project and for 2015 he continues that project and is working on finding sponsors for this championship for later in the 2015 season while testing and helping to develop the Ford Focus TCR.
+During that year he started to work with Mike Earle at Onyx on the TCR project with the Ford Focus.
+He would debut the car at Monza in 2015 scoring the Ford’s only TCR points with a ninth place finish.